oxidecomputer/sb2_poc/blog.md

 ## The bug

 The SB2 update is parsed sequentially in 16-byte blocks.
-The header identifies some parts of the update by block number.
+The header identifies some parts of the update by block number (e.g. block 0 is at byte offset 0, block 1 at byte offset 16 etc).
 The bug comes from improper bounds checking on the block numbers.
 The SB2 parser in ROM copies the header to a global buffer for checking the signature later.
-Instead of stopping when the size of the header has been copied, the parsing code copies up to `m_keyBlobBlock` number of blocks.
-In a correctly formatted header, `m_keyBlobBlock` will be right after the end of the header, but the code does not check the bounds on this.
+Instead of stopping when the size of the header has been copied (a total of 8 blocks or 128 bytes), the parsing code copies up to `m_keyBlobBlock` number of blocks.
+In a correctly formatted header, `m_keyBlobBlock` will be refer to the block number right after the header but the code does not check the bounds on this.
 If `m_keyBlobBlock` is set to a much larger number the code will continue copying bytes beyond the end of the global buffer, a classic buffer overflow.
 This part of the header is parsed before